 What are bandhas?

-You know those little combinations locks you get when travelling?
-You pop them on your bags, through the loops of your zips, to keep the contents in and safe and secure?
+You know those little combinations locks you get when travelling, to keep the contents of your luggage safe and secure?
 Well, your body has similar locks, called bandhas.
-'Bandha' literally means lock, to tighten, to close-off and block.
+‘Bandha’ literally means lock, to tighten, to close-off and block.
 There are four main bandhas in the body:

 - Mula Bandha – the root lock

 - Uddiyana Bandha – lifting of the diaphragm lock

 - Maha Bandha – all three locks at the same time

 What is the point and purpose of closing off the throat, contracting and lifting the abdomen and of drawing inward at the centre of the pelvic floor?
 Both separately, and all at once?